Get exclusive member benefits & effect social change. Join Today

 Treatment will depend on many factors, including the reason for the condition and your health status and history.
 Other factors your doctor will consider are:

-The most common treatment for venous insufficiency is prescription-wear compression stockings.
+The most common treatment for venous insufficiency is prescription compression stockings.
 These special elastic stockings apply pressure at the ankle and lower leg.
 They help improve blood flow and can reduce leg swelling.
 Compression stockings come in a range of prescription strengths and different lengths.
 Your doctor will help you decide what the best type of compression stocking is for your treatment.

 Treatment for venous insufficiency can include several different strategies: